sparkflows/sparkflows-docs/docs/tutorials/pipelines/index.rst

 Multiple workflows can be stitched together with the help of a **Pipeline**.

 **Pipeline** helps in orchestrating execution of workflows to achieve a business function.

-Individual workflow can help to cater to business implementations such as Data Ingestion, Data Preparation, Features Identification, Model Building, Model Prediction and so on.
+Individual workflow can help to cater to a specific business implementations such as Data Ingestion, Data Preparation, Features Identification, Model Building, Model Prediction and so on.
 Pipeline helps to execute these jobs as a single unit.

-With pipelines, multiple workflows can be scheduled to be executed either sequentially or parallely.
+With pipelines, multiple workflows can be scheduled to be executed sequentially.

 .. panels::